mhersson/vectorsigma/README.md

 ---

-Join us on this journey to create robust state machines with VectorSigma, where the power of Transformers meets the elegance of Go programming!
+Join us on this journey to create robust state machines with VectorSigma, where the power of Transformers meets the simple elegance of Go programming!